Help for British house buyers could end up hurting building stocks

-LONDON Government moves to help most British home buyers have boosted house building stocks - helping the likes of Barratt Developments and Taylor Wimpey extend a multi-month rally.
+LONDON, Dec 10 Government moves to help most British home buyers have boosted housebuilding stocks - helping the likes of Barratt Developments and Taylor Wimpey extend a multi-month rally.

 But those gains could soon come under pressure, warn brokers, as the impact of part of those government reforms -- such as an increase in taxes on high-end properties -- sinks in.

-That could hinder sales of the most expensive new developments, focussed in the capital, long a growth engine in the property sector.
+That could hinder sales of the most expensive new developments, focused in the capital, long a growth engine in the property sector.

 Both companies also delivered strong updates last month, reassuring investors that they should be able to withstand a cooling in prices.